obiwanus/editor/README.md

 [![Quick demo](https://img.youtube.com/vi/cqdyQezP9Ck/0.jpg)](https://www.youtube.com/watch?v=cqdyQezP9Ck)

+This is done trivially if one uses a math library and a graphics API such as OpenGL, but in this project I did everything the hard way, essentially inventing how to implement all the transforms, how to move the camera around etc. - see the process here http://ivan.ivanovs.info/process.html

 The project is on hold.
-I am likely to return to it some time in the future.
+It is possible that I return to it some time in the future.
 It will most likely require a redesign (a concequence of the goal 4 above)